VOLTTRON/volttron/README.md

 and not in RabbitMQ logs (/var/log/rabbitmq/rabbitmq@hostname.log)

 ##### 3. Bootstrap
-Remove older version of rabbitmq_server directory.
+Remove older version of rabbitmq_server directory if you are upgrading from a older version.
 Defaults to <user_home>/rabbitmq_server/rabbitmq_server-3.9.7

 Run the rabbitmq boostrap command within an activated VOLTTRON environment